-The Council of the PSI may elect, in any year, to cancel Practice Review, subject to any concerns it may have, that any event, beyond its reasonable control, such as a pandemic, could impact on the safety of hosting the events.
+The Council of the PSI may elect, in any year, to cancel or suspend Practice Review, subject to any considerations that may arise, and are deemed relevant and impactful by the Council.

 3 Overview of Practice Review Process

 Practice Review is a....